virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

     Learn more about using <a href="http://docs.jelastic.com/api" target="_blank">Jelastic Cloud API</a>.

 ### assert
 Is an ability to check two any values and verify results in <a href="/troubleshooting/" target="_blank">console log</a>.
-One of the usefull case is checking response parameters from previous action with expected values.
+One of the usefull case is checking response fields from previous action with expected values.
 Responses parameters can be compared with other parameters or with any hardcoded values.
 For example:
 @@@
 ```yaml